 Part of the garden’s sense of luxuriance and surprise comes from the variety of sculpture it contains.
 Classical forms sit side by side with lifesize works by Quentin Bell, mosaic pavements and tile-edged pools.
 Thanks to a grant from The Chalk Hill Trust, we have produced downloadable map and guide highlighting key areas of interest in the Garden.
 Copies of the map can be purchased in the Shop.

-Above all this was a summer garden for playing and painting, an enchanted retreat from London life, offering spaces for tranquil contemplation, creative inspiration and simple pleasures.
+The Garden was (and still is) an enchanting retreat from London life, offering spaces for tranquil contemplation, creative inspiration and simple pleasures.
 As Vanessa Bell wrote in 1936, “The house seems full of young people in very high spirits, laughing a great deal at their own jokes… lying about in the garden which is simply a dithering blaze of flowers and butterflies and apples.”

 In August 2014 John Tebbs of The Garden Edit visited Charleston with photographer Amber Rowlands.
 He spoke to our Gardener Mark Divall about ‘spider days’, oriental poppies and what Charleston means to Mark.